tws-777/tws-777/README.md

 As a **Senior Fullstack Engineer** with over 5 years of experience, I specialize in architecting and delivering high-performance, scalable applications across Web, Desktop, and Mobile platforms.
 My expertise lies in the React ecosystem, TypeScript, and modern backend architectures.
 I am deeply committed to engineering excellence, clean code practices, and mentoring teams to build user-centric solutions.

 - 🌍 Based in **Nairobi, Kenya**
-- 🎓 B.Sc. in Information Technology, Haramaya University
+- 🎓 B.Sc. in Information Technology
 - 🏗️ Focused on Scalable Systems, WebRTC, and Performance Optimization
 - 🤝 Passionate about Open Source and architectural design patterns